 Everything about the church oozes Italian splendor.
 Designed in the high-Baroque style and modeled after Rome’s Sant’ Andrea della Valle, Theatinerkirche’s architect was the Italian Agostino Barelli.
-In 1674 Barelli was replaced by another Italian, Enrico Zucalli, who was the individual responsible for completing the church’s magnificent 71-meter-high (233 ft.) dome and for adding two 70-meters-high towers that were originally not part of the plans.
+In 1674 Barelli was replaced by another Italian, Enrico Zucalli, who was the individual responsible for completing the church’s magnificent 71-meter-high (233 ft.) dome and for adding two 70-meter-tall towers that were originally not part of the plans.

 The church received further ornamentation in 1738 when the father and son team of François de Cuvilliés and François de Cuvilliés the younger finished the facade in an ornate Rococo style.
 François de Cuvilliés was largely responsible for bringing the Rococo style to Germany, and the Theatinekirche is a prime example of their work.
 He also worked on the Nymphenburg Palace and Residenz Palace, both in Munich.